-If you are looking for a safe, effective and low toxicity alternative to more toxic pesticides for the control of many undesirable insects in your garden, insecticidal soaps may fit the bill.
+If you are looking for a safe, effective, and low toxicity alternative to more toxic pesticides to control many undesirable insects in your garden, insecticidal soaps may fit the bill.
 Insecticidal soaps have many advantages when compared to other insecticides.
 They are inexpensive to use, are among the safest pesticides, leave no harsh residue, are natural products that are virtually non-toxic to animals and birds, and can be used on vegetables up to harvest.
-Most beneficial insects are not harmed by soap sprays.
+In addition, most beneficial insects are not harmed by soap sprays.

 Soaps are made when the fatty acid portion of either plant or animal oils are joined with a strong alkali.
 They are potassium salts of fatty acids.
 Commercial insecticidal soaps are a highly refined version of liquid dish soap.
-While you could make your own insecticidal soap mixture, there is a substantially increased risk of plant injury with them.
+While you could make your insecticidal soap mixture, there is a substantially increased risk of plant injury with them.
 Dry dish detergent and all clothes-washing detergents are far too harsh to use on plants because of all the additives in them.
 Some soaps and detergents are poor insecticides, and other additives in these products may be phytotoxic (i.e., they may damage the plant).

 To test for plant sensitivity, spray a small area and wait 24 hours to see if any damage occurs.
 Plants under water stress should not be sprayed.

-As with anything applied to plants, it is important to read the label completely and to carefully follow the directions.
+As with anything applied to plants, it is important to read the entire label and carefully follow the directions.
 Insecticidal soaps are usually used as a 1 to 2% solution (2½ to 5 tablespoons per gallon).
 Always follow the label for the product you are using.
 Do not attempt to use in higher concentration, as this may be very harmful.
 Mix the soap concentrate in a clean sprayer.
 Do not apply the soap in full sun or at temperatures above 90 ºF as this may damage the plants.
-High temperatures and high humidity may increase plant stress and therefore sensitivity.
+High temperatures and high humidity may increase plant stress and, therefore, sensitivity.
 It is best to treat your plants in the early morning or late in the day.
-Since the soap spray is only effective as long as it is wet, the slower drying conditions of these times favor better insect or mite control.
+Since the soap spray is only effective as long as it is wet, the slower drying conditions favor better insect or mite control.

-It is important to spray both the top surface and, especially, the under surface of the leaves as many of the pests will be found there.
-Because of the relatively short residual action and the fact that the insects must be in contact with the soap to be effective, repeat applications may be necessary every 4 to 7 days (follow the label directions) until the pests are eliminated.
+It is important to spray both the top surface and, especially, the underside of the leaves as many of the pests will be found there.
+Because of the relatively short residual action and the fact that the insects must be in contact with the soap to be effective, repeat applications may be necessary every 4- to 7-days (follow the label directions) until the pests are eliminated.
 Avoid excessive applications as leaf damage may accumulate with repeated exposure.
 Always follow the directions on the label.